0TheSpy/SpyCryptor/README.md

 # SpyPacker

-Encrypt your files (AES) for research and educational purpose
+Not intended to bypass anticheats and/or antiviruses.
+Made for research and educational purposes only!

 exe -> exe / exe -> dll / dll -> dll / dll -> exe

-Supports x64 and x86 files
+Payload is encrypted in AES.
+Supports x64 and x86 files.

 Methods: manual map injection (if input is dll) or process hollowing svchost.exe (if input is exe).

 Erases itself from Prefetch.
-Included timedatestamp cleaner.
+Included timedatestamp cleaner and junk code generator for stub.

 Usage: SpyCryptor.exe -in "file" -out exe|dll [-target \"process.exe\"] [-console] [-genjunk] [-requireadmin]